-ESCO, an agent of the ESCO, or a contractor/vendor conducting, on behalf of the ESCO or ESCOs, any marketing activity that is designed to enroll customers with the ESCO.
-It also includes subcontractors, employees, agents, vendors and representatives not directly contracted by the ESCO who conduct marketing or sales activities on behalf of the ESCO.
+ESCO marketing representative - An entity that is either the ESCO or a contractor/vendor conducting, on behalf of the ESCO, any marketing activity that is designed to enroll customers with the ESCO.

 Enroll/Enrollment - The process used to switch a customer from a distribution utility to an ESCO or from one ESCO to another.